google/zetasql/docs/aggregate_functions.md

 <!-- mdlint on -->

 `SUM` can be used with differential privacy.
-To learn more, see [Differentially private aggregate functions][dp-functions].
+For more information, see [Differentially private aggregate functions][dp-functions].

 Caveats: